 Mantle was just as big a threat in the postseason.
 A seven-time champion, he played the second-most World Series games in history and holds Series records for home runs (18), RBIs (40), runs (42), walks (43) and total bases (123).

-His last few years as a player, however, were not the best of times, as his body, ravaged by injuries great and small, began to betray him.
+His last few years as a player, however, were not the best of times, as his body, ravaged by injuries and alcohol abuse, began to betray him.
 His post-baseball life was also wracked with hardships, including liver failure and the death of his son, Billy.
 In his prime, though, Mickey Mantle was an absolute wonder on the diamond — a rare combination of speed, power, grace and, perhaps especially, grit.